About the Graduate Student Assistance Fund

 Experiencing a qualifying event.

-Students must not have previously received an assistance fund award associated with the same qualifying event.
+Students must not have previously received an assistance fund award associated with the same qualifying event with the exception of childcare expenses.

 Awards are limited to: